Showing posts with label Arts and Cultural Heritage. Show all posts

 Holy Week 2022: A Journey to Paradise

-Travel is what we desire this Lenten season.
-This way, we get to experience a new perspective on living.
+We desire to travel this Lenten season.
+This way, we get a new perspective on life.
 We cross borders and travel across the sea—a hundred miles of the journey, with immeasurable faith in Thee.

-We journey to a paradise to see and feel God's heavenly creation, and this time in Victoria, the capital of British Columbia.
-It's a charming city that's rich in history.
-A story from the first nations passed down from generation to generation.
+We journey to a paradise to see and feel God's heavenly creation, this time in Victoria, the capital of British Columbia.
+With its natural beauty and rich history, Victoria is a perfect backdrop for our spiritual journey.
+It's a charming city rich in history—a story from the First Nations passed down from generation to generation.

-A walk around downtown Victoria is reminiscent of the distant past, where laidback living thrives even in the present.
-I feel the calmness, the serenity, the relaxed vibe I'm eager to see.
-It's a place to explore, find meaning and start a new beginning.
+A walk around downtown Victoria envelops me in a sense of tranquility, reminiscent of a distant past where laidback living thrives even in the present.
+I feel the calmness, serenity, and relaxed vibe I'm eager to experience.
+It's a place to explore, find meaning, and start a new beginning.

 ©️ 2022 Del Cusay